 Amazing Stops Nearby Canyonlands National Park

 About 9 minutes before arriving at the Island in the Sky Visitor Center, you will pass a junction to Hwy 313.
 Turning left will take you to Dead Horse Point State Park.
 Stopping here is highly recommended if you have the time!
 The main overlook (at the end of the road) has stunning views of steep canyon walls, the Colorado River snaking below, and distant mountain peaks.
 You could take a picnic dinner and watch sunset here after exploring Canyonlands National Park.
+Alternatively, take the view from the river on a scenic jet boat tour along the Colorado river.
 Get directions to Dead Horse Point.

 This is the end of your Utah national parks road trip!

 You’ve seen all of Utah’s Mighty 5!
 It’s now time to head back to Las Vegas.
 If you traveled via Escalante then you could take I-70/15 back, just for some change of scenery (and I think it’s technically shorter).
 If you are opting to finish in Salt Lake City, then simply head north on Hwy 191.

 Map of Ultimate Utah National Parks Road Trip

 Things To Know Before You Go On a Utah Road Trip

 Before setting off, below are a few more key things to know about taking a Utah national parks road trip.